Complex Foot and Ankle Specialist

 What is a Talus Fracture?

 This injury is typically associated with high impact injury to the lower leg.
 When involving the lateral process of the talus it is referred to as a snowboarders fracture.
 Snowboarder fractures are often missed and treated as an ankle sprain.
 The talus is an important bone as it creates multiple joints in the foot/ankle; the ankle joint, the subtalar joint and the talonavicular joint.
 These fractures need proper evaluation as an injury to the talus can take longer to heal than other bones and can create avascular necrosis of the talus.

-Symptoms of a Fractured Talus
+What are the Symptoms of a Fractured Talus?

 Traumatic injury will result in acute pain and swelling within the foot/ankle.
 Most often patients will have difficulty placing weight on the leg.
 Some patients will be treated first as an ankle sprain but will not be able to progress and follow the standard expectation for that injury.
 When this occurs further evaluation is needed.

-Diagnostic Testing for a Snowboarders Fracture
+How is a Snowboarders Fracture Diagnosed?

 Our physicians will perform an extensive physical examination including x-rays.
 If a fracture is suspected and not obvious on x-ray and MRI or CT scan will be ordered.
 In some situations where a known fracture will need surgical fixation these test will be performed to help assist with a surgical planning.

-Treatment for a Talus Fracture
+Does a Talus Fracture Require Surgery?